magnusnordlander/lelit-bianca-protocol/README.md

 ## Project log

+### 2021-03-12

+I discovered that the signalling level on the CILO bus is actually 3V3.
+This explains the transistor setup on the LCC!
+I'm not sure if the MCU on the LCC is 5V tolerant, but I would guess it isn't and that they're using the transistor to make sure that the COLI bus is shifted to 3V3.
+I'd further venture that they considered the maximum output (amperage-wise) of the digital pins on the MCU insufficient for the bus, so they are using that as a gate to one of the 3V3 pins on the bus.
+Weird but kind of clever.

+I also tried porting the standalone logger to an Arduino Nano 33 IoT, but I'm having some trouble with the UARTs.
+I will be getting to the bottom of that though, since it's A) interesting, and B) could shed more light on the protocol.

 ### 2021-03-11

 Some progress.
 I wrote a standalone sniffer that reads data off the bus, dumps it to an SD card, and shows the processed data on a display.
 Since the bus provides 12V, I'm able to drive the whole shebang off of it.